vastutsav/AWS-SAA-Notes/README.md

   |Perstience of data|Non persistent|
   |Backup and restore| No Backup and restore|
   |Uses single core|Multi-threaded architecture|
+- REDIS sorted sets - guarantees uniqueness and element ordering
+  - each time a new element is added, it is ranked in real time, then added in correct order
 - Security
-  - Does not support IAM authentication
+  - Does not support IAM authentication - any operation within cache is not using IAM
-  - IAM used only for AWS API-level security
+  - IAM used only for AWS API-level security - for deleting the cache
   - REDIS
     - can set password when creating cluster
     - in-flight encryption using SSL